Kedar1021/NeoWallet/frontend/README.md

-# Paytm-Clone App Frontend
+# NeoWallet - Digital Wallet Application

-This is the frontend application for the Paytm-Clone App.
+This is the frontend application for the NeoWallet.
 It provides a user interface for managing accounts, performing transactions, and viewing user information.
 The frontend is built using React(vite) and Tailwind CSS.

 ## Getting Started